aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 #### Task 1: Deploy an Azure VM and an Azure SQL database

 In this task, you will deploy an Azure VM, which will automatically install Visual Studio 2019 and SQL Server Management Studio 2018 as part of the deployment.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

 2. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Deploy a custom template** and press the **Enter** key.